 As a student in Jewish Studies, you will study the intellectual and cultural values of Jews, their religious beliefs and practices, languages, literary creativity, and participation in the larger societies in which they live.
 You will sharpen your ability to think critically, read closely, and write effectively.
 And while learning how Jews have lived, survived, and sometimes flourished, you will gain a deeper comprehension of their rich, varied culture and the world they inhabit.

 Since Jewish Studies is an interdisciplinary field, many students simultaneously pursue majors or certificates in other departments, including Art, Education, Geography, History, Music, Political Science, Religious Studies, and Sociology.
 Given the broad historical and geographical of the Jewish experience, Jewish Studies also pairs well with programs like African Studies, Classical and Near Eastern Studies, European Studies, German/Nordic/Slavic Studies, and Middle Eastern Studies.
 For the same reason, many of Jewish Studies courses fulfill General Education requirements, including Humanities and Literature, Ethnic Studies, Foreign Language, and Communications Part B. To get a sense of the variety of our offerings, check out our current and recent courses.

-Due to the historical and geographical scope of the Jewish experience, Jewish Studies offers not only a fine-grained understanding of the field, but also a broad education in the humanities and social sciences.
-Building on that strong foundation, you may go on to pursue a variety of career paths, including education, library and information sciences, finance and international trade, journalism and mass media, social work, and the nonprofit sector.
-Our graduates are also well prepared to apply for law school, graduate school, or rabbinical school.
+Building on a strong foundation in the humanities and social sciences, you may go on to pursue a variety of career paths, such as education, library and information sciences, finance and international trade, journalism and mass media, social work, and the nonprofit sector.
+Our graduates are also well prepared to apply for law school, graduate school, or rabbinical studies.